E-ISSN: 1308-5263

 The Turkish Journal of Hematology accepts invited review articles, research articles, brief reports, letters to the editor, and hematological images that are relevant to the scope of hematology, on the condition that they have not been previously published elsewhere.
 Basic science manuscripts, such as randomized, cohort, cross-sectional, and case control studies, are given preference.
+Articles consisting solely of computational analyses and meta-analyses without validation with primary biological samples (blood, bone marrow, stem cells) are not within the scope of this journal.
 All manuscripts are subject to editorial revision to ensure they conform to the style adopted by the journal.
-There is a double blind kind of reviewing system.
+The reviewing system is double-blind.

 Manuscripts should be prepared according to ICMJE guidelines.
 Original manuscripts require a structured abstract.
 Label each section of the structured abstract with the appropriate subheading (Objective, Materials and Methods, Results, and Conclusion).
 Letters to the editor do not require an abstract.
 Research or project support should be acknowledged as a footnote on the title page.
 Technical and other assistance should be provided on the title page.